More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 If you are looking for flexibility, the Verona Card is a very comprehensive option: it allows you to enter the Arena without queuing, travel on public transport and discover other monuments with explanations on your own mobile phone.

-Are there discounted tickets?
+Are there any discounted tickets?

 - People over 60 (with ID).

-- Students with a valid student ID.
+- Students with a valid student card.

 - Residents of Verona on the first Sunday of each month (free admission).